CS480UIC/dbs-city_sustainability/readme.md

 city_sustainability

 # Author(s)
-Caleb Gener
+Caleb Gener,
-Het Patel
+Het Patel,
-Ramon Ferrer
+Ramon Ferrer,
-Bryan Zbojna
+Bryan Zbojna,

 # Database description
 This project will aim to help create sustainable cities.
 We want to store data about cities.
 The cities will be identified using a unique ID,